fs-webdev/github-automator/README.md

 ## Setup

-1. Add either the `fs-write` user or the `fs-webdev` team to your repo's collaborators with 'Write' access.
+1. Add either the `fs-write` user or the `fs-webdev` team* to your repo's collaborators with 'Write' access.

+    *If available and if you want others in fs-webdev to be able to make PR's without having to fork.

 2. Setup a webhook on github with the following settings: